mighty2code/Encrypt-Decrypt-Files/README.md

-# Encrypt-Decrypt-File
+# Encrypt-Decrypt-Files

-To Encrypt/Decrypt a Binary and Text file.
+To Encrypt/Decrypt  Binary and Text files.
 > You can encrypt or decrypt files using secret code (it is in string format).

 > You can define your own methods to encrypt files, like providing series and bytes skip methods as in main file.